sirius-cc-wu/rtforth/doc/optimization/README.md

 * new-run: function call with dfa, stack and stack pointer as arguments.
 * bytecode: switch threaded code.
 * tco: use same stack frame as caller through tail/sibling call optimization.
-Still not available with run compiler.
+Still not available with rust compiler.
 * call: subroutine threaded call
 * asm: use asm! to write a small subroutine threaded forth core..